 This monkey bread is like lots of baby cinnamon rolls stacked together.
-Each piece of dough rolled into a little ball, dipped into cinnamon sugar and then baked into a mountain of sticky, gooey, fluffy, tender and oh so delicious bread and to top it all off a drizzling of cinnamon icing.
+Each piece of dough is rolled into a little ball, dipped into cinnamon sugar, and then baked into a mountain of sticky, gooey, fluffy, tender, and oh-so-delicious bread and to top it all off a drizzling of cinnamon icing.
 To eat, simply tear off the balls, kind of like how monkeys tear and pick at their own food.
-The smell of this bread as it cooks is incredible as the fragrance of cinnamon drifts through the kitchen.
+The smell of this bread, as it cooks, is incredible as the fragrance of cinnamon drifts through the kitchen.

 Monkey Bread Cinnamon Rolls [Vegan]

 - 1/4 cup vegan butter, melted

 - 1/2 cup vegan butter